metabase/metabase/docs/questions/query-builder/expressions/regexextract.md

 Regex can be a dark art.
 You have been warned.

+`regexextract` is not supported on: H2, SQL Server, SQLite.

 ## Related functions

 This section covers functions and formulas that work the same way as the Metabase `regexextract` expression, with notes on how to choose the best option for your use case.